ucsb-cs24/s24/labs/rotate/README.md

 other child).
 If the child exists, and if promoting it would improve the balance of the subtree, perform the promotion.

+Note  that when the  target of a  `remove()` has  two children,  it's actually a different node  that gets removed:  the smallest node in the target node's right subtree.
+Call this node `n`, as above.
+When considering promotions, you should start at `n`'s parent, not the parent of the original target.

 ## Promotions